pvondrlik/DecisionTree/README.md

 ## 4.Functionalities

 You can test the implementation by just using the command `python main.py` and see how it works by default.
-By default the implementation calculates the mean and standart deviation for the number of correctly labeld data various trials.

 #### Plot the number of correct prediction